fougue/gmio/README.md

 same conditions as regards security.

-The fact that you are presently reading this means that you have had knowledge of the CeCILL-C license and that you accept its terms.
+The fact that you are presently reading this means that you have had knowledge of the CeCILL-B license and that you accept its terms.

-*/